-n! means n(n-1)(n-2)……3,2,1 First Check the given integer is positive If the given integer is negative,n! is not defined If the given number is a fraction,n! is not defined check the given number is 0,n! is 1hope I’ll get an idea…if any wrong in this….correct me.
+Test Case For Factorial: n! means n(n-1)(n-2)……3,2,1 First Check the given integer is positive If the given integer is negative,n! is not defined If the given number is a fraction,n! is not defined check the given number is 0,n! is 1hope I’ll get an idea…if any wrong with this….correct me.

 |Post On:||Test Cases For Factorial Program|